dbugsy/workshop-building-rack-app/README.md

 Listening on localhost:8080, CTRL+C to stop
 ```

-You can see that when you call `Rack::Server.start`, the class method `.call` is being called on the `HelloWorldApp` class.
-You may recognize that we are injecting our HelloWorldApp class into the Server object via dependency injection.
+You can see that we are injecting our HelloWorldApp class into the Server object.
+The Rack::Server utilises polymorphism - it will work with any object that responds to `#call`.
+A rack app is simply an object that responds to `#call` and returns a response.

-We are providing a response to Rack in the form of an array containing three elements.
+We are providing the response in the form of an array containing three elements.
 This is known as the 'triplet', and will be converted into an HTTP response.
-The triplet consists of the status code, a hash of the headers and an enumerable containing the contents of the body.
+The triplet consists of the status code, a hash of the headers and an enumerable containing the contents of the body, in that order.

 If you now go to http://localhost:8080, you should see the message 'Hello world'.
 Congratulations - you have just written your first Rack app!

 ##rackup

 One issue with our current code is that it contains a line of code that will be executed immediately if you require the file - we wouldn't write code like this in a real application.
-Rack provides a tool to start a server from the command line - `rackup`.
+Rack provides a CLI to start a server from the command line - `rackup`.
 Let's get that set up.

 * remove the two `require`s from the top of the file, and the entire last line (we don't want to start a server from within our code).
 * make a new file `config.ru` - the file extension stands for 'rackup'